King Creole: Reception

 The film was first shown at Loew's State Theater in New York City on July 2, 1958.
 During the opening week, it ranked number five in box-office earnings on the Variety national survey.
 The film received critical acclaim.
-King Creole was another financial success at the box office for Elvis, making $2.64 million in North America at the box office in 1958 alone.
+King Creole was another financial success at the box office for Elvis, grossing $2.64 million in North America at the box office in 1958 alone.

 During the May 1959 Mexican premiere at Américas Cinema in Mexico City, a riot started when, according to the local newspapers, 600 teenagers broke into the theater without paying the admission fee.
 The crowd occupied the balcony area and destroyed the seats while they threw flaming papers and debris to the attendants.
 As some women tried to leave the premises, they were stripped of their clothing by the rioters.
 The group was reported to be a mixture of university students and other locals.
 The anti-riot police arrived to the scene, and they scattered the crowd, but no arrests were made.
 Writer Parménides García Saldaña recounted the incident on his article "El Rey Criollo", in which he detailed the presence of gangs and their harassment of the women in attendance.